General Counsel Jobs: Career Options and Requirements

 Salary Information and Job Outlook

 The U.S. Bureau of Labor Statistics (BLS) predicts a job growth of 10% for lawyers between 2012 and 2022, which is about average for all U.S. occupations.
-In 2013, the BLS reported that most lawyers earned from $55,170 to more than $187,199 per year, with the highest average salaries coming from the District of Columbia, California, Delaware and New York.
-In each of these locations at that time, lawyers made an average of more than $153,000 per year.
+In 2014, the BLS reported that most lawyers earned from $55,400 to more than $187,199 per year, with the highest average salaries coming from the District of Columbia, California, Delaware and New York.
+The median salary for all lawyers in 2014 was $114,970, according to the BLS.

 Related to General Counsel Jobs: Career Options and Requirements